ClevrSolutions/ATS-Documentation/ats-public-documentation/refguide-ats-2/repository.md

 There are two ways of using the import: _create data_ and _update data_.

 _Create data_ means that you will be importing new data for the first time into your target project.
-_Update data_ means that you will be importing data that will overwrite existing data, thus updating actions, test cases, test suites or folders.
+_Update data_ means that you will overwrite existing data.
+This includes actions, test cases, test suites or folders.

-When importing data, ATS will solve all data conflicts by overwriting the existing properties by the imported ones.
+When importing, ATS will solve all conflicts by overwriting existing data with the imported ones.

 To import data in ATS do the following: